Cedsson/Krut.Readme/README.md

 - The weapon is rendered with its own, narrower field of view than the world, so long guns don't look stretched at the world's wide FOV — a standard trick borrowed from classic FPS engines
 - Animation changes (drawing a weapon, switching between idle/walk/run, reloading) crossfade instead of snapping, blending the actual skinned vertex positions between the old and new pose over a short window

+**Combat & AI**
+- A generic entity framework (`Entity`/`EntityWorld`), engine-level and not enemy-specific, so future props/pickups can be built on the same foundation instead of being special-cased
+- One enemy type so far (melee), following the same base/subclass pattern as the weapon system — health, speed, attack range/damage, etc. are overridable per enemy type instead of duplicated or branched with `if`s
+- A simple 4-state AI (Idle → Chase → Attack, plus a Search state that goes to the last-seen position before giving up) driven by line-of-sight raycasts, with horizontal and vertical attack range checked independently so an enemy at the foot of a staircase doesn't "attack" through the floor
+- Real pathfinding: a Recast/Detour polygon navmesh (via the DotRecast C# port), built once per level from the exact same collision geometry everything else uses — enemies path around obstacles and up stairs instead of walking straight at the player
+- The player has health, takes damage from enemy attacks, and respawns at the map's start point on death
+- Weapon fire is entity-aware — every shot tests against enemy hitboxes first (closest of world geometry or an entity wins), not just world decals — enemies flash white for a moment on every registered hit as visual confirmation
+- A dev-only spawn tool (`Mouse 5`, raycasts to wherever you're looking) for quickly testing enemies without a dedicated level-editor entity yet

+**Scripting**
+- Classic Quake/Half-Life `target`/`targetname` convention: a trigger volume (`trigger_once`/`trigger_multiple`, placed and named in TrenchBroom/J.A.C.K.) activates every entity whose `targetname` matches its `target` — no hardcoded link between a specific trigger and a specific effect
+- Any entity can opt in by implementing a generic `ITargetable` interface; enemies are the first user (a trigger can remove/kill a named enemy — a common scripted-event/safe-zone pattern), not something baked into the trigger itself
+- A small `.fgd` file describes the engine's custom entity classes (spawn points, triggers, lights) so TrenchBroom/J.A.C.K. show the right fields and link lines instead of raw, hand-typed key/value pairs

 **UI & settings**
 - Main menu automatically lists every level file found (`.map` or `.bsp`, loose or packed) — no code changes needed to add a new one
 - A minimal Steam-style FPS counter (just the number, no window chrome) sits in the corner during gameplay, updated once a second so it's actually readable